Martin-SK-PD/Kosovsky-Martin---bachelor-thesis-files/README.txt

 1. release/ - Contains the compiled release version of the MetricCombVis plugin.
 2. debug/ - Contains the compiled debug version of the MetricCombVis plugin.
 3. mesh_objects/ - Contains selected mesh files for testing the plugin.
-4. filter_metricCombVis/ - Contains the source code, CMake file, and a detailed README on how to compile the plugin from source.
+4. filter_metricCombVis - source code/ - Contains the source code, CMake file, and a detailed README on how to compile the plugin from source.

 Subdirectory: release/
 ----------------------